 All our regular 6-day trips in the Mergui Archipelago depart in Kawthaung in Myanmar’s south, just across the border from Thailand.
 Getting there is easy and you have several travel options.

 If you are arriving from within Myanmar, you can fly directly to Kawthaung Airport, which is connected to various domestic airports and served by several local airlines.
 The most reliable and convenient one is Myanmar National Airlines.
 We’d be more than happy to help you organise transportation and meet you at the airport.

 Flying to Ranong

 Another option is to fly to Ranong Airport.
-There are daily flights from Bangkok's domestic airport by Nok Air.
+There are daily flights from Bangkok's domestic airport by Nok Air and Air Asia.
 The airport is well served by local taxi drivers but we can also pick you up from Ranong Airport, of course.

 Once you are in Ranong, we will take a longtail boat across the Pakchan River to Kawthaung on the Myanmar side, which takes only a few minutes.
 We will help you with the immigration procedures before boarding the yacht.

 Phuket International Airport is a convenient and well-connected place to fly to.
 From there, it’s a scenic 4-hour car ride to Ranong, the Thai border town.
 Here, too, we are happy to assist you and help you get organised.